aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulating-images/crop-rotate-and-resize-images/_index.md

 |LancrosResample|5|Resample using lancros algorithm using 7x7 mask.|
 |NearestNeighbourResample|6|Resample using nearest neighbour algorithm.|

+### **Resize webp image**
+Using Aspose.Imaging you can easizy resize webp image.
+Below we provide example of such convertion.
+{{< gist "aspose-com-gists" "2d1bcb9853315458808ffbcd9e7e3e02" "Examples-CSharp-resize-webp-image.cs" >}}

 ## **Resizing vector Images**
 This article demonstrates the usage of Aspose.Imaging for .NET to perform **Resize** operation on vector image.
 As example **svg image resize** provided.